e-sr/moonboard/README.md

 # moonboard

-This project contain software (written in python) and informations to build a led system for the MOONBOARD using a raspberrypi with integrated Bluetooth.
+This project contains software and informations to build a led system for a DIY MOONBOARD using a raspberrypi.

 ## Getting Started
 * Flash a fresh Raspian buster